huggingface/datasets/ADD_NEW_DATASET.md

 	```
 	to enable the slow tests, instead of `RUN_SLOW=1`.

 3. If all tests pass, your dataset works correctly.
-You can finally create the metadata JSON by running the command:
+You can finally create the metadata by running the command:

 	```bash
 	datasets-cli test datasets/<your-dataset-folder> --save_infos --all_configs
 	```

-	This first command should create a `dataset_infos.json` file in your dataset folder.
+	This first command should create a `README.md` file in your dataset folder if it doesn't exist already, containing the metadata.

 You have now finished the coding part, congratulation! 🎉 You are Awesome! 😎